 One thing that Cuban has going for himself is that he is correct that PBMs are an unholy mess that illustrate the dysfunctional rot of the U.S. health care system better than anything else.
 PBMs are contracted by private insurers, unions, employers, and even public programs to handle prescription drug benefits, devising formularies of covered products and negotiating prices with drug manufacturers.
 But they do so in stealth, concealing not only how much they pay for drugs relative to how much they bill for them but also how much they get in kickbacks from drug companies.

 Their opacity makes it difficult to gauge the depths of the problem.
-One study showed that PBMs $89.5 billion in rebates in 2016.
-(They’d surely say those were “passed through” to payers and patients, with they’ll trim our national prescription drug spending by about $1 trillion over the next decade.)
+One study showed that PBMs took in some $89.5 billion in rebates in 2016.
+(They’d surely say those were “passed through” to payers and patients, with their own trade association claiming they’ll trim our national prescription drug spending by about $1 trillion over the next decade.)
 Of course, it’s tough to imagine anyone believes that!
 Pharma bigwigs sure don’t, blaming PBMs for drug price hikes every chance they get.

 So far, Cuban’s foray into drug pricing suggests that he rightly places the blame for stratospherically high prescription drug prices on both PBMs and the larger pharmaceutical industry, but not necessarily for the right reasons.
 As Cuban and his business partner Alex Oshmyansky have explained to outlets such as The Texas Monthly and Stat News, the plan is to disclose both costs and rebates openly, passing the latter onto consumers and tacking on only slight markups.
 “Our goal is to bring transparency to basically every level of the pharmaceutical supply chain,” Oshmyansky explained to Stat.
 “We’re trying to build the whole stack.
 Our goal is to use vertical integration for good rather than evil.”

-His framework by Cuban himself: “I’m all for capitalism at its purest … but it requires capitalists acting like human beings first.
+His framework more or less echoed previous comments by Cuban himself: “I’m all for capitalism at its purest … but it requires capitalists acting like human beings first.
 If they don’t, the cost of health care goes up for everyone to the point where we can’t afford insurance and people die or receive inadequate care.… When capitalists act humanely, markets are optimally laissez-faire.
 When capitalists act inhumanely, the only real response is government regulation, which damages markets and increases costs across the board.”